Are you tired of trying to decipher the information about food and nutrition on the internet and in the media?

 We primarily eat food to get energy.
 Therefore, you can eat food at any time when you are hungry.
 However, eating anything at any time can have undesired outcomes.

-Eating high calory food before bedtime will affect how you sleep, which can affect how you feel the following day, altering your thoughts and moods.
+Eating high-calorie foods before bedtime can impact your sleep quality, which in turn affects how you feel the following day, influencing your thoughts and moods.

-When the evening falls, your body's hormones change, melatonin (sleeping hormone) increases while cortisol decreases.
-High melatonin affects glucose control due to the reduction in insulin.
+When the evening falls, your body's hormones change; melatonin (a sleeping hormone) increases while cortisol decreases.
+High levels of melatonin affect glucose control due to the reduction in insulin.

-Taking breakfast (mainly highly processed) immediately after waking up can shoot your insulin level high because when you wake up, your cortisol level is high, and cortisol inhibits digestion, which can result in weight gain.
+Taking breakfast (mainly highly processed) immediately after waking up can cause your insulin levels to spike because when you wake up, your cortisol levels are high, and cortisol inhibits digestion, which can result in weight gain.

-Continuously eating will affect your blood glucose as well as your gut microbiome.
+Eating continuously can affect both your blood glucose levels and your gut microbiome.

 Are you fighting an inflammatory disease like diabetes or RA, and do you want to lose weight forever?
 Consider joining the FOODHEAL WELLNESS PROGRAM.

-11. You can't get enough proteins from plants.
+11. You can't get enough protein from plants.

-If we look at the ocean & sea, there isn't much diversity of plants there, but the fish we consume, consume small fish and crustaceans, which, in turn, only have plants (microalgae and algae) for food.
+If we look at the ocean and the sea, there isn't much diversity of plants to be found there.
+However, the fish we consume consume small fish and crustaceans, which, in turn, only have plants, such as microalgae and algae, for food.

-Interestingly, most people think that green vegetables don't contain proteins.
-All plants have proteins (20 amino acids); the only difference is that some have a higher amount while others have just moderate amounts.
+Interestingly, many people believe that green vegetables do not contain protein.
+All plants contain proteins, which are composed of 20 amino acids; the only difference is that some have a higher amount, while others have just moderate amounts.

-Quinoa, amaranth, and soy are plants with 9 essential amino acids if you really want to maximize your protein intake.
+Quinoa, amaranth, buckwheat, and soy are plants with 9 essential amino acids, if you really want to maximize your protein intake.

 This information will help you make healthy choices for yourself and your family.